Fortingall, PerthshireGuest Rating

 The broad, welcoming hallway greets you on entry and leads you in to the vast, open plan galleried living area.
 The cosy seating area offers a clear invitation for cosy, convivial evenings beside the wood burning stove.
 There is a door out to the secluded rear garden (with furniture) that beckons you outside on a sunny morning, where you can walk out right on to the hill.

 Downstairs, there are two double bedrooms one with doors out to the garden and a luxury porcelanosa shower room with underfloor heating and enhanced lighting.
-There is also another seperate bathroom.
+There is also another separate bathroom.

-Upstairs there is a very large twin bedroom and a further sofa bed (additional charge) on the broad landing.
+Upstairs there is a very large twin bedroom off the broad landing that has been beautifully presented.

 Outside there is a large grassed garden to the rear and a paved patio area (with furniture).
 Standing in the garden, looking across the valley, all you will probably hear is birdsong and perhaps a busy woodpecker hard at work in a nearby tree.